Mair-E/Milestone-Project-1/README.md

 ![book /contact page wire frame](https://github.com/mair-e/milestone-project-1/blob/main/bookwireframe.jpg?raw=true)

 ## Testing
-Condtuct enough testing to prve the site works well.
+Conduct enough testing to prve the site works well.
 Go over all features and ensure they work as intended and the site provides an easy and simple way for the user to achieve their goal.
 Mention how the project looks/works in different browsers.
 Mention and bugs/problems during testing and how you addressed them.